-- D. Personal data identifiers may be included in an indictment, information, or complaint if necessary to comply with the requirements of federal law.
-When personal data identifiers are included, the indictment, information, or complaint will be filed under seal.
-The attorney for the government must also file a redacted version of the sealed indictment, information or complaint to prevent public disclosure of the personal data identifiers.
-In all other instances, an information, indictment, or complaint will be filed under seal only upon motion of the government. - E. A federal magistrate judge or district judge may order the redacted version of an indictment, information, or complaint to be sealed temporarily.
-If the redacted version of an indictment, information, or complaint is ordered sealed temporarily, the clerk of court will, without further direction or order from the court, unseal the redacted version of the indictment, information, or complaint immediately after the initial appearance in the district of all of the defendants charged in the indictment, information, or complaint.
+- D. Personal Data Identifiers in Charging Documents - The clerk of court shall file 1. indictments under seal to prevent public disclosure of the identity of the foreperson of the grand jury.
+The clerk shall also file a redacted version of the indictment in which the name of the foreperson is omitted.
+If the indictment includes personal data identifiers, the attorney for the government shall provide the clerk's office with a redacted version of the indictment which also omits the name of the foreperson. - 2.
+Personal data identifiers may be included in informations and complaints if necessary to comply with the requirements of federal law.
+If personal data identifiers are included, the attorney for the government must provide the clerk's office with a redacted version of the information or complaint along with the original.
+The original will be filed under seal to prevent public disclosure of the personal data identifiers.

+3. In all other instances. charging documents will be filed under seal only upon motion of the government and order of the court.
+If the court orders the redacted version of a charging document to be sealed temporarily, the clerk of court will, without further direction or order from the court, unseal the redacted version of the charging document immediately after the initial appearance in the district of all of the defendants charged in the charging document.